open-rsx/rsb-manual/examples-basic.rst

   Continue execution and execute a callback function (called :term:`handler` in |project|) when :term:`event` s are received.

-The following two sections explains the two ways of receiving data.
+The following two sections explain the two ways of receiving data.

 .. _tutorial-receive-sync: